san-mat/Project-1FA492/README.md

 -----------------------------------
 **Recycling**

-Important input parameters to *recycle*
+Important input parameters to *Code.recycle*

 - TRU_enr: sets fraction of TRU in fuel
 - U235_enr: sets fraction of U235 in fuel